genner-lab/Crocodiles_Belize/README.md

 scripts

-FILE: x.R
+FILE: crocodile.R
 The R code used for the analyses of population genetic structure

+FILE: croc_admixture.txt
+Script used for the admixture analysis

-FILE: x.txt
+FILE: croc_PCA.txt
-Scripts used for the admixture and PCA analyses
+Script used for the PCA analysis